 Many tenants do not realise when renting a property that their personal contents are not covered by the Landlords insurance.
 It is important to obtain adequate insurance for your contents.

 All tenants will be required to sign a standing order mandate prior to the start of a tenancy in order to pay rent in advance on a per calendar month basis on the rent due date.
 Payments should be made three days prior to this date to allow for clearance.
 If we are not managing the property, rent payments will be paid to the Landlord directly, also by standing order.

 It is the tenants responsibility to notify the relevant utility providers (gas, electricity, water and telephone), local council tax department and T.V. licensing.
 We will not be responsible for connecting utilities.

 The first month’s rent is payable before you move into the property.
 This is usually paid a couple of days before the tenancy starts once you have signed the tenancy agreement

 Please be aware that some properties have restrictions placed on them.
 Although pets are not accepted in the majority of our properties, some of our Landlords will accept pets.
 Where this is the case it will be stated in the property particulars.

 Guarantor Forms are usually required in the cases of students or where income cannot be verified.
 If you are unsure which forms you need to complete please contact the office for assistance.

-Please note that we will not remove a property from our availability list until we have received your form and payment.
+Please note that we will not remove a property from our availability list until we have received your holding deposit.
 The property will then be reserved for you whilst the referencing process is undertaken.
-Until we receive this fee we reserve the right to continue to advertise the property and conduct viewings.
+Until we receive this holding deposit we reserve the right to continue to advertise the property and conduct viewings.

 On occasion we may receive more than one application on a property.
 Our commitment is that we will only process one application at a time on a property.